- About Us

 Maot Chitim

-Please join Hakafa members and others in the Chicagoland Jewish community in packing and/or delivering boxes of Rosh Hashanah food and other holiday necessities to Jewish families and individuals who are struggling with food insecurity.
+Please join Hakafa members and others in the Chicagoland Jewish community in packing and/or delivering boxes of Passover food and other holiday necessities to Jewish families and individuals who are struggling with food insecurity.

 Warehouse location: 1610 Deerfield Road in Highland Park (at the old Toys R Us)